Brain scans could distinguish bipolar from depression

 ###

-The research paper has been published in a leading international scientific journal Biological Psychiatry: Cognitive Neuroscience and NeuroImaging https://www.biologicalpsychiatrycnni.org/article/S2451-9022(18)30236-2/fulltext.
+The research paper has been published in a leading international scientific journal Biological Psychiatry: Cognitive Neuroscience and NeuroImaging https:/

 The National Health and Medical Research Council (NHMRC) funded this study.